{

 "unknowns": [

-"The extent to which AI infrastructure costs will continue to rise.",
+"The degree to which open-source AI infrastructure will compete with proprietary solutions."

 ],